 Briefly, let’s look at each of these 4 core skills of EI, the EQ quadrants are:

-- Self-awareness: this quadrant looks at being aware of emotions as they happen, and being able to perceive these emotions accurately
+This quadrant looks at being aware of emotions as they happen, and being able to perceive these emotions accurately.

-- Self-management: includes being able to apply an awareness of emotions in order to remain flexible and direct behavior positively
+Includes being able to apply an awareness of emotions in order to remain flexible and direct behavior positively.

-- Social-awareness: this EQ quadrant is associated with correctly perceiving and understanding emotions in other people
+This EQ quadrant is associated with correctly perceiving and understanding emotions in other people.

 Is an EQ Test the Same as an Intelligence Test?